zezulaon/my-library/README.md

 #### Fireabase
 **Firebase Firestore** is used to back up and sync a user's data.
 Currently the Firestore is used only for simple Add/Remove queries.
 (Complex search/join quires are handled by Room DB).
 **Firebase Auth** is also used to sign user in the app.
-(Either via google or as an Anonymous user).
+(Either via Google or as an Anonymous user).

 #### Architecture
 *My Library* tries to follow latest Android architecture recommendation and separates code into several layers: **UI Layer** (Compose and ViewModels), **Domain Layer**, **Data Layer** (Repositores and Data Sources).
 (Though use of **Domain Layer** is perhaps redundant - because of the small portion of business logic, the _Use Cases_ are mostly just delegating call to _Repositories_).